Houston Agreement: Background

 The portions of Western Sahara was a Spanish Colony until 1975.
 It was the last colonial province in Africa.
 A war erupted between the combined forces of Morocco and Mauritania against the Sahrawi national liberation movement, the Polisario Front, which proclaimed the Sahrawi Arab Democratic Republic (SADR) with a government in exile in Tindouf, Algeria.
 Mauritania withdrew in 1979, and Morocco eventually secured control of most of the territory, including all the major cities and natural resources.
-Polisario was formed in 1973 to fight for the rights of Sahawari Arab African People.
+Polisario was formed in 1973 to defend the rights of the Sahrawis.
 Polisario attacked Moroccan positions many times and have retaliated.
 Continued war was waged between Polisario and Morocco over prominence in the region backed by Algeria for Polisario and US, France and Saudi Arabia for Morocco.

-In spite of UN's continued effort, there were mutual attacks between Morocco and Polasario.
+In spite of UN's continued effort, there were mutual attacks between Morocco and Polisario.
 During 1989, Algeria claimed that it would continue to support SADR amidst growing concern of Algeria breaking links with SADR.
 King Hassan's elongated delay frustrated SADR and they started an attack.

 Baker Plan

 The fighting continued till 1 September 1991 when a UN mission brokered peace a ceasefire in the region.
 There have been various proposals by both the parties in the United Nations.
 James A. Baker, a diplomat in the region worked out a couple of settlement plans, called Baker Plan after 1997.
 In the first plan, he proposed autonomy to the region with foreign affairs and defense managed by Morocco.
-The plan was rejected by Polasario and Algeria indicating that any proposal without independence could not be accepted.
+The plan was rejected by Polisario and Algeria indicating that any proposal without independence could not be accepted.
 They also argued that the count of natives should be based on the census of 1975 and not based on migrants from Morocco in the interim period.
 The second proposal called for a referendum after five years of autonomy.
 The plan was accepted by Morocco initially and it was to be sealed in Houston.